azizHakim/bHCR/README.md

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/systemFraud/bHCR/blob/master/LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/systemFraud/bHCR/blob/master/LICENSE.md) file for details